 What is Disney Plus?

-Disney+ is a streaming service that brings together all of the content in Disney's massive media empire — from Disney and Pixar to Marvel to Lucasfilm to National Geographic and 20th Century Fox — in one easy-to-use app.
-Available on nearly every single major platform and with hundreds of films and TV shows from the Disney Vault and recent theatrical releases, Disney+ is a tantalizing realization of a dream many Disney nerds (like myself) have had of being able to watch their favorite shows and films in one place rather than having to hunt for them across a half dozen services — and this is also the first time a great deal of legacy Disney television content is available for streaming.
+Disney Plus is a streaming service that brings together all of the content in Disney's massive media empire — from Disney and Pixar to Marvel to Lucasfilm to National Geographic and 20th Century Fox — in one easy-to-use app.
+Available on nearly every major platform and with hundreds of films and TV shows from the Disney Vault and recent theatrical releases, Disney Plus is a tantalizing realization of a dream many Disney nerds (like myself) have had of being able to watch their favorite shows and films in one place rather than having to hunt for them across a half dozen services — and this is also the first time a great deal of legacy Disney television content is available for streaming.
 In short, Disney Plus is simply everything we ever wished it would be.

 Anything and everything that falls under the Disney umbrella — and make no mistake, it is a huge umbrella — will eventually go through the Disney Plus app, on whatever platform you wish to watch it on.
 If that sounds impossibly big, well, you're right.
-Another great thing about Disney Plus is that it is ridiculously easy to sign up for the service whether you're at your desktop computer or on the go with your phone.
-As it stands right now, there is no Disney+ free trial available, but the low monthly cost makes it cheap to sign up and try it out.
+Another great thing about Disney Plus is that it is ridiculously easy to sign up for the service, whether you're at your desktop computer or on the go with your phone.
+Unfortunately, as it stands right now, there is no Disney Plus free trial available, but the low monthly cost makes it cheap to sign up and try it out.